-The pressure to keep costs in check and vehicle weights as low as possible for fuel efficiently, combined with an increasing emphasis on environmentally friendly and sustainable solutions, have become major challenges and drivers for material changes.
+The pressure to keep costs in check and vehicle weights as low as possible for fuel efficiency, combined with an increasing emphasis on environmentally friendly and sustainable solutions, have become major challenges and drivers for material changes.
 Customers are expecting more innovation and service to meet these increasing expectations, but are not willing to pay higher prices for them.
 However, Mactac, through continued research and development efforts into 100 percent solids technology and adhesive development, is meeting these challenges by providing lower-cost solutions that reduce overall ecological impact and do so with equal or better performance properties.

-Driven by price pressures, less expensive low-surface-energy (LSE) polymers, such as polyolefins, have replaced acrylonitrile butadiene styrene (ABS), polycarbonate-ABS and polyvinyl chloride.
-Due to differences in surface energy/tension, many commonly used high-performance adhesive technologies will not adhere to polyolefins without some form of pretreatment, such as a primer application or corona treatment.
+Driven by price pressures, less expensive low-surface-energy (LSE) polymers, such as polyolefins, have replaced acrylonitrile butadiene styrene (ABS), polycarbonate-ABS, and polyvinyl chloride.
+Due to differences in surface energy/tension, many commonly used high-performance adhesive technologies will not adhere to polyolefins without some form of pretreatments, such as a primer application or corona treatment.
 This added step increases the cost of the process to the point that any potential savings from using lower-cost substrates are lost.
 To meet this challenge, Mactac has developed several low-surface-energy solutions, such as our IB7372 acrylic tissue tapes, MP-427 line of LSE acrylic products, and MP-899 and MP-593XT long-term rubber products.

 100 percent solids adhesives meet environmental, performance requirements